sqroot-eu/sqroot.eu/_drafts/2012/2012-11-24-thoughts-on-how-to-get-work-done.markdown

     I hope that my comment is helpful.
 Thank You for reading.
 ---

-<p>I have been working as a Software Developer for nearly exactly two years now.
+I have been working as a Software Developer for nearly exactly two years now.
 During that time I have learned <span style="text-decoration: underline;">a lot</span>.
-Seriously, I used to write spaghetti code, but now I am all wrapped up in good architecture, continuous integration, separation of concerns and testing, to mention a few.</p>
+Seriously, I used to write spaghetti code, but now I am all wrapped up in good architecture, continuous integration, separation of concerns and testing, to mention a few.

-<p>For the longest time I did what I do alone - but at long last there is some hope on the horizon.
-This post serves as a collection of knowledge / a list of guidelines to my future colleagues.</p>
+For the longest time I did what I do alone - but at long last there is some hope on the horizon.
+This post serves as a collection of knowledge / a list of guidelines to my future colleagues.

 <h1>Be Proud Of Your Work</h1>
 <ul>
 <li><strong>Produce quality</strong>.
 Your code should be well-crafted, conform to standards (whenever possible) and make you want to sigh happily once you commit it.
 Instantly attack any function that looks like a mess and make it better.
 Challenge yourself by asking whether what you just did could be done better.</li>